 "This is a tremendous opportunity for me and I look forward to working with and developing both our men's and women's programs," Blake said following the announcement.
 "My first year as a head coach at my alma mater was a very rewarding one.
 Our men's team worked hard and competed at a high level throughout the cross country and track seasons.
 I am excited about creating a similar work ethic and championship attitude with our women's program."

-Blake is currently a seven-time member of the USATF Mountain Running Team and four time winner at the Mount Washington Road Race, including 2019.
-In addition to being a 2019 USA Track and Field member, he is also a USATF certified Level 1, 2 and 3 Coach.
+Blake is currently a eight-time member of the USATF Mountain Running Team and four time winner at the Mount Washington Road Race, including 2019.
+In addition to being a USA Track and Field member, he is also a USATF certified Level 1, 2 and 3 Coach.
 In 2004, Blake qualified and competed at the Olympic Marathon Trials in Birmingham, Alabama and finished the 26.2 mile race 33rd with a time of 2:22.44.
+He set a world record in 2006, running a marathon on the treadmill in 2:21.40.

 Blake is also a four-time winner of the Mount Washington Road Race (2006, 2008, 2013, 2019) and was inducted into the Mount Washington Road Hall of Fame in 2015.
 Blake holds the Connecticut and New York state records for the 154-year-old, 7.6-mile, uphill race on the Mount Washington Auto Road.
 He is one of only eight people to complete the race in under sixty minutes, and has run the race in 1:02 more times than any other runner.

 Blake resides in West Hartford with his wife, Anne, and son, Curtis.